paazmaya/tarita/README.md

     - Also convert cases when there are no dependencies or there is only dependencies
     - Preserve comments
 * `v0.2.0` (2016-01-28)
-    - Unit testing and automation for it.
-Using [`nyc`](https://www.npmjs.com/package/nyc) for code coverage
+    - Unit testing and automation for it
+    - Using [`nyc`](https://www.npmjs.com/package/nyc) for code coverage
     - Anything that was originally `return` should be the `export default`
 * `v0.1.0` (2016-01-25)
     - Initial conversion ability from a `define` to `import` and `export default`